-Child Safety uses the SDM safety assessment to guide the decision making of whether the child is in significant and imminent danger.
+The SDM safety assessment is the assessment Child Safety uses to guide our assessment of whether the child is in significant and imminent danger.

 When an immediate harm indicator is selected in the safety assessment, and the particular harm has already occurred, this should be reflected in a harm statement and will have a corresponding worry statement.
-If the immediate harm indicator selected refers to a risk of harm that may occur in the immediate future - for example, 'The physical living conditions are hazardous AND pose an immediate threat'- this should be recorded as a complicating factor and a worry statement is then developed to respond to this complicating factor.
+If the immediate harm indicator selected refers to a risk of harm that may occur in the immediate future - for example, "The physical living conditions are hazardous AND pose an immediate threat"- this should be recorded as a complicating factor and a worry statement is then developed to respond to this complicating factor.